USPS® Address Verification | Free Tools and Best Options

 Smarty offers USPS address verification via single field entry.
 The response shows on the same page–which makes updating or entering the following address a breeze.

-Even if you use the USPS API for address verification, you're still limited to no more than 5 addresses per second which is slow considering that other services can efficiently process 1000 times that amount in the same time.
+Even if you use the USPS API for address verification, you're limited to 5 addresses per second which is slow compared to other services that can process up to 70,000+ addresses per second.

 Maintaining a clean address database starts at the beginning—when you first enter an address.
 Autocomplete prevents malformed data from making its way into your database by recommending only valid addresses while the user types.

-Unfortunately, the address verification tools offered by the USPS do not include an autocomplete feature which means:
+Unfortunately, the address verification tools offered by the USPS does'nt include an autocomplete feature which means:

-2. Address are more likely to contain typos
+2. The address will be more likely to contain typos

-3. Address is more likely to be missing components
+3. The address is more likely to be missing components

 4. An extra step will be required to confirm the address